 Enabled - Enables voice input.
 See Figure 1.

 Data capture start phrase - Required phrase to start the data capture.
 The default value is "start."
+Numbers and special characters are not supported as part of the start phrase.
 See Figure 1 and 2.

 Data capture end phrase - Optional phrase that ends the data capture.
 There is no default value.
 See Figures 1 and 3.